benella/TalonAssignment/README.md

 npm install
 ```

-An environment variable `DATABASE_PASSWORD` is required, with the password for the MongoDB Atlas user.
+An environment variables `DATABASE_USERNAME` and `DATABASE_PASSWORD` are required, with the password for the MongoDB Atlas user.

 ---